NUSTEM-UK/Pi_config/README.md

 #### tldr

 See [TLDR reference](https://tldr.sh).

+> Didn't have to do any of the npm version stuff in more recent Buster release, left here for reference.
+Looks like the npm version is still old, though.

 Installing involves us fixing an npm issue; the npm version is too old for the default node version (?!).
 Uninstalling npm should force a fall-back to the node-installed version, but it seems simplest / safest to: